-He build his first powered [[crossed-out]]machine[[/crossed-out]] airplane in 1908 and after continued experimenting succeeded in making his first straightaway flight at the Antlers Club Grounds, Amsterdam, New York, on October 10th, 1909.
+He build his first powered airplane in 1908 and after continued experimenting succeeded in making his first straightaway flight at the Antlers Club Grounds, Amsterdam, New York, on October 10, 1909.
 Coming down, the landing gear collapsed but he was not injured.
-On November 2d[[2nd]] he made another half-mile hop at the Fonda, New York Fair Grounds and nosed over in landing, breaking the propeller.
+On November 2nd he made another half-mile hop at the Fonda Fairgrounds at Fonda, New York and nosed over in landing, breaking the propeller.

-On July 3th, 1910 Heath made a short flight at the Amsterdam Fair Grounds for \$500 and again smashed up in landing.
-He also sold 200 post card photos of his plane.
+On July 4, 1910, Heath made a short flight at the Amsterdam Fairgrounds for \$500 and again smashed up in landing.
+He also sold 200 postcard photos of his plane.

-By this time Heath made up his mind he really wanted to get into aviation, so decided to go to Hammondsport to see Glenn Curtiss, as the two had met while racing motorcycles.
-At Hammondsport Curtiss gave Heath a job, but he was dis[[crossed-out]]gusted[[/crossed-out]]appointed when [[crossed-out]]he was[[/crossed-out]] put in the motorcycle department.
-There, however, Heath met
+By this time Heath made up his mind he really wanted to get into aviation so decided to go to Hammondsport to see Glenn Curtiss, as the two had met while racing motorcycles.
+At Hammondsport Curtiss gave Heath a job, but he was disappointed when he was put in the motorcycle department.
+There, however, Heath [[strikethrough]]assisted[[/strikethrough]] helped another Curtiss